Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 Looking at the cities data you'll find there is a hierarchy hidden in there.
 Cities all belong to a country.
 This data structure is flat and doesn't express that hierarchy.

-The original data look slike this:
+The original data looks like this:

 - "label","population","country","x","y"
 - "San Francisco",874961,"USA",122,-37